Fine Needle Aspiration for Dogs

 • Fine needle aspirates allow veterinarians to look at cells to determine if your pet has inflammation, an infection, a cyst, or a mass.

-• A small needle is used to collect cells for a fine needle aspirate.
+• A very small needle is used to collect cells for a fine needle aspirate.
 The discomfort is mild and likely similar to what is experienced during a vaccine, injection, or blood draw.

 • Although it is possible in very specific cases for a fine needle aspirate to spread cancer, this almost never happens.
 The possible risk of the test versus the benefit of making a diagnosis should be evaluated.